rails/rails/guides/source/2_3_release_notes.md

 ### Object#try

 A lot of folks have adopted the notion of using try() to attempt operations on objects.
-It's especially helpful in views where you can avoid nil-checking by writing code like `<%= @person.try(:name) %>`.
+It's especially helpful in views where you can avoid nil-checking by writing code like `<%= @person.do_or_do_not(:name) %>`.
 Well, now it's baked right into Rails.
 As implemented in Rails, it raises `NoMethodError` on private methods and always returns `nil` if the object is nil.

 * More Information: [try()](http://ozmm.org/posts/try.html.)